JochenHayek/misc/using_timestamps_in_filenames/README--extracting_timestamps.txt

 * jpg-exiftool-suggest-rename-versioned.sh
 * jpg-exiftool-suggest-rename-as_vouchers.sh

-  * JPG files from wherever, e.g. ...
+  * JPG (and also HEIC) files from wherever, e.g. ...

   * this script gets called with the targeted files as command line arguments